-This free annual event, organized by volunteers, celebrates folk music and the arts.
-This year, in person performances are back and there is quite a lineup for the festival’s multiple stages.
+This FREE annual event, organized by volunteers, celebrates folk music and the arts.
+This year, there is quite a lineup for the festival’s multiple stages.
 There is also a juried craft show.
 Check the event website for a schedule of performers and additional event updates.

 Adams Morgan Neighborhood

-For over forty years, the Adams Morgan Day festival has highlighted the history and the diverse and creative cultures of the neighborhood.
+For 45 years, the Adams Morgan Day festival has highlighted the history and the diverse and creative cultures of the neighborhood.
 It is a family-friendly celebration with music, art, and activities for all ages.
-Attendance and entertainment are free.
-The festival’s diverse music lineup is phenomenal and the “Family Fun Zone” will offer kids the opportunity to play soccer, flag football, and other games.
-Families can watch and participate in demonstrations of dance styles from around the world at Dance Plaza and kids can enjoy Drag Queen Storytime at 11am at Unity Park.
+Attendance and entertainment are FREE.
+The festival’s diverse music lineup is always phenomenal and the “Family Fun Zone” offers activities that kids will especially enjoy.
+Additionally, families can watch and participate in demonstrations of dance styles from around the world at Dance Plaza.

 H Street NE (between 3rd and 14th Streets)

 Attendees can expect to see a variety of music, dance, youth performers, poets, and fashion shows as they wander the 11 blocks of the festival.
 There will also be a lot of food options, art vendors, and informational booths.
 In previous years, there have been children’s music performers, bounce houses, and more family-friendly activities.
-Check the event website for more information as it is updated.
+Check the website for this FREE event for more information as it is updated.

 Mount Vernon Estate